Willy Adames Player Props: Brewers vs. Nationals

-The Milwaukee Brewers, including Willy Adames (.135 batting average in his past 10 games), take on starting pitcher Jake Irvin and the Washington Nationals at Nationals Park, Monday at 7:05 PM ET.
+The Milwaukee Brewers and Willy Adames (.270 slugging percentage over his past 10 games, including one homer), battle starter Josiah Gray and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Braves.
+In his last appearance, he racked up two hits (going 2-for-4) against the Nationals.

 Willy Adames Game Info & Props vs. the Nationals